andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 ```

 ### Slicing
+> [!todo]- partly exam relevant
+> Basics are relevant, more advanced usage is not necessary.

 Slicing is used to select a subsequence/portion of a sequence, instead of only on element.
 You can specifying a start, stop, and step.